Promotion of EMS (Environment Management System)

 In 2022, we conducted an 11.5-hour long intensive course (split into five sessions over two months) where internal auditors (including the candidates) in the group companies can learn about the detailed operations in line with the ISO14001:2015, such as goal settings, compliance, performance measurement, and risk management, in order to further enhance the EMS practices on site.
 Kikkoman Foodtech Company, a manufacturer of seasonings, held an intensive course between May and July with 14 participants from its four plants.
 They confirmed problems unique to each plant even for the same production process and acknowledged the importance of preparing plant-specific manuals and establishing a sustainable system.

 The Industrial Waste Manager Training is a training program designed for waste management professionals at the major facilities in Japan.
 This training invites an outside expert as an instructor, and covers a wide range of topics from basics to the latest technologies on waste handling, including waste classification, waste-related legislation, waste disposers’ responsibilities, selection of collection/transportation/disposal vendors, outsourcing contracts, industrial waste management slips (manifest), and handling of the e-manifest (including application, operation, and verification).
-Achievement test are given at the end of the training to assess the attendee’s proficiency and competency level.
+Achievement test is given at the end of the training to assess the attendee’s proficiency and competency level.

 (March 2019 at Kikkoman Tokyo Head Office)